Authors: Apurva Sankpal, Adarsh Singh, Sanket Takalkar, Shubham Varma, Prof. Ayesha Sayyed

 Author(s): Dr. Saleh A. Khawatreh, Dr. Jihad Nader, Dr. Mohammad S. Khrisat, Prof. Yousif Eltous, Prof. Ziad Alqadi

-Summary: It is critical to protect the non-public secret and specific dispatches.
-We will demonstrate how to improve the security of the LSB2 data steganography system to encompass communication embedded in a digital colour image in this study.
-The caching procedure will include an encryption step, which will be based on dividing the held picture into blocks and reordering the blocks to obtain the translated image; the reordering sequence will then be saved as a PK to decipher the translated image.
-Steganography, encryption, blocking factor, reordering table, PK, MSE, PSNR are some of the terms used.
+Summary: Securing the nonpublic secret and particular dispatches is a vital task.
+In this paper, we will show how to increase the security of the LSB2 system of data steganography to cover the communication bedded in a digital color image.
+An encryption phase will be added to the caching process, this encryption will be grounded on dividing the holding image into blocks and reordering the blocks to get the translated image, the reordering sequence then will be kept as a PK to decipher the translated image.
+Keywords Steganography, encryption, blocking factor, reordering table, PK, MSE, PSNR.

 Publication year: 2020